International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Praveen S Jodalli, Dr. Ganesh Shenoy Panchmal, Dr. Laxminarayan Sonde and Dr. Vinej Somaraj.
+Dr. Praveen S Jodalli, Dr. Ganesh Shenoy Panchmal, Dr. Laxminarayan Sonde, Dr. Vinej Somaraj.
 Comparative evaluation of posterior tooth dimensions among twin pairs from a unique village of twins: an ex-vivo study.
-International Journal of Applied Dental Sciences.
-2016; 2(4): 12-15.
+Int J Appl Dent Sci 2016;2(4):12-15.